kultmedia/local-proxy/README.md

    - `local.kultmedia.com.pem`
    - `local.kultmedia.com.key.pem`
 - If the two files are not named like this, rename them as specified above
-  - In case you customized the domain, the certificates need to be named accordingly, following the above mentioned naming convention
+  - In case you customized the domain, the certificates need to be renamed accordingly